An award winning layout - over 30 years in the making

 The layout has to be carefully crated for transport and storage.
 Despite its size, the whole ensemble fits into a 35cwt Luton headed transit van.
 We have now attended exhibitions with the layout for over 25 years and it has always been shown as a ‘work in progress’.
 One of our claims is that the model never attends two shows without something new added to it.
 The original plan was very ambitious, but clearly sound, and as the project continues into its fourth decade we look forward to further developments.

-If you’d like to join The MRC or give membership as a gift, and find out more about projects like this and have access to our archive, click here for our special Lockdown offer of just £20 for the rest of 2020
+If you’d like to join The MRC or give membership as a gift, and find out more about projects like this and have access to our archive, Join Us

 The layout is named after the park that sits on the top of Copenhagen Tunnel, the second tunnel, about a mile North of Kings Cross.
 The name Copenhagen Fields is from the Ambassador of Denmark's residence in the 18th Century.
 This was a public meeting area and noted for rioting in the early 19th Century.

 Left hand end, as you look at the model.

 The white tower (still extant) was a clock tower and offices for the Metropolitan (Caledonian) Cattle Market in 1852.
 This market avoided live cattle being taken to Smithfield Market.
 The other red brick tower is the EboniteTower - demolished 1983 - and was a chimney and water tank for testing hydraulic meters.

 Mrs Wilberforce's famous house was close by the southern portals of Copenhagen Tunnel: we do not have room for it.
 The out-takes from the film can be seen on the layout's video display.
 The characters from the film are in the forecourt of the North London Railway (NLR) station whilst the private owner wagons in the goods yard carry the actor's names.

 Just to the left of the NLR, parallel with the large viaduct.